deadlysyn/blog/_posts/2018-02-11-idea-to-app-part-3.md

 var secret = process.env.SECRET || 'some random string'
 ```

 The special address `0.0.0.0` just listens on all available interfaces (which might be my laptop's loopback or ethernet address at home, or a container's virtual NIC atop a platform like Heroku).
 I could set this to `127.0.0.1` and have it work just as easily at home, but that would usually break when shipping the app so `0.0.0.0` is easier to manage.

 If you are concerned about binding to all available interfaces on your laptop (hopefully you run a firewall), you could use `127.0.0.1` then set the `IP` environment variable on startup.  `PORT` is very similar so I won't dwell on it, just note how you can either pass in a `PORT` environment variable or let it default to `3000`.
-You would set these via shell as `export NAME = value` or perhaps some mechanism like Heroku's [config vars](https://devcenter.heroku.com/articles/config-vars).
+You would set these via shell as `export NAME = value` or a mechanism like [Heroku's config vars](https://devcenter.heroku.com/articles/config-vars).

 Last but not least, `secret` will default to `some random string` just to make dev easier, but for production we'll set the `SECRET` environment variable in our environment, container, build tool, or hosting provider...this way the real secret is not checked into GitHub.
 Easy, right?

 # Dev vs Production

-I've really been having fun learning [Express](https://expressjs.com), but if you are shipping a real app one of the first things you'll need to change (it's no secret, all the docs make it clear!) is [express-session's](https://www.npmjs.com/package/express-session) `MemoryStore`.
+I've really been having fun using [Express](https://expressjs.com), but if you are shipping a real app one of the first things you'll need to change (it's no secret, all the docs make it clear!) is [express-session's](https://www.npmjs.com/package/express-session) `MemoryStore`.
 It's a great starting point for prototyping, but will leak memory in production (from what I understand, it just doesn't bother with expiry).

 [There are a TON of options for backing stores](https://www.npmjs.com/package/express-session#compatible-session-stores) (you might, for example, want sessions stored in MongoDB or a SQL database), but sticking to our theme of simplicity, [memorystore](https://www.npmjs.com/package/memorystore) works very similarly to the default without the memory leaks.
 Perfect!
 Let's configure that for ChowChow: